allinbits/labs/projects/gnoland/gno.land/p/eve000/event/README.md

 ## Important Note on Component File Structure

-In each component file (i.e., Event, Session, Speaker, Location, Agenda), the methods should be structured in the following specific order to maintain consistency and clarity:
+In each component file (i.e., Event, Session, Speaker, Location, Flyer), the methods should be structured in the following specific order to maintain consistency and clarity:

 1. **`ToAnchor()`** – Generates a web-compatible anchor link to easily navigate to specific components on a webpage.
 2. **`ToMarkdown()`** – Provides a Markdown-formatted representation suitable for web display or documentation.